What is this Service?

 - Specialized Services: Additional policing may be required at airports, casinos, etc.

-The Crime Rates included in this report may differ from those in Statistics Canada’s publications due to the use of more current population estimates provided by the OMBI municipalities.
+The Crime Rates included in this report may differ from those in Statistics Canada’s publications due to the use of more current population estimates provided by the MBNCanada municipalities.